Palace of the Shirvanshahs: History

 In 1992, new restoration works began.
 The author of the restoration project of the palace complex was Niyazi Rzayev.
-Restoration began from the throne room.
-In 2000, at the 24th session of the UNESCO World Heritage Committee, the historical part of the city of Baku, Icheri Sheher, along with the palace, was declared a UNESCO World Heritage site from Azerbaijan.
+The restoration began from the throne room.
+In 2000, at the 24th session of the UNESCO World Heritage Committee, the historical part of the city of Baku, Icheri Sheher, along with the palace, was declared a UNESCO World Heritage Site from Azerbaijan.
 These were the first objects included in the list of UNESCO, located on the territory of Azerbaijan.
 In 2006, the next restoration of the palace was completed.

 In 2017, the Maiden Tower and the Palace of the Shirvanshahs were awarded with the Certificate of Excellence.